omgmog/omgmog.github.com/_posts/2012-04-07-video-integration-with-jekyll.md

 2. The embed code for the video
 3. A Jekyll theme that supports video embedding

-The first two things are easy enough to produce, the video I've recorded/embedded here is testament to that.
+The first two things are easy enough to produce.
 The third thing is a bit more complicated, but hopefully after reading this post you'll have integrated YouTube videos in your Jekyll blog in no time.

 #### Working with the YouTube embed code